codemod-com/intuita-vscode-extension/README.md

 ---
 ## Telemetry 🔭
-- The extension collects telemetry data & it can be disabled in the settings.
+- The extension collects telemetry data to help us improve the product for you.
-- We use telemetry to improve product performance & to guide our roadmap.
 - **We never send PII, OS information, file or folder names.**
+- Telemetry can be disabled in the settings.
 - See more details in our [telemetry compliance considerations](https://intuita.quip.com/ntdTAusXcdUJ/Telemetry-Compliance) doc.

 ---